 I am interested in a wide range of areas in the social and cultural history of the eighteenth and early nineteenth centuries.
 My academic work focuses on gender, sociability, collecting and graphic culture between 1770-1850.
 I also have an ongoing interest in female portraiture and intellectual life in the eighteenth century, the work of Thomas Lawrence and his contemporaries and the commercial structures of the art world and print markets between 1700-1850.
 I am also beginning to explore radical portraits and propaganda in the late eighteenth century.

-Over the last few years I have been concentrating on completing my book on the history of extra-illustration and portrait print collecting.
+Over the last few years I have been concentrating on completing my book Facing the Text: Extra-illustration, Print Culture and Society in Britain, ca. 1769-1840 which will be published in the Spring of 2015.
 Other recent publications are Thomas Lawrence: Regency Power and Brilliance, with A. Cassandra Albinson and Peter Funnell, Yale University Press, 2010; Brilliant Women: 18th Century Bluestockings, with Elizabeth Eger, National Portrait Gallery, 2008 and the guide book to Beningbrough Hall, with Roger Carr-Whitworth, National Trust, 2006.